frogmorecs/bidi/README.md

 # bidi
 A wrapper around the BidiSpl.h COM interface.

-This is somewhat experimental at the moment, use with caution.
+This didn't resolve the issue I had so is abandoned.
+I will leave it in place as the bidi interfaces aren't that well supported.